impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 I notice there are two entries in "Wikis".
 I check those but they don't contain an immediate explanation of what `libexec` is for.
 I check the titles of the 17 commits, but nothing stands out there either.
 I think I'm OK with concluding that the reason for the symlink file is the reason I mentioned above- it's to communicate that people shouldn't depend on or execute the executable files directly, but rather they should rely on the main `rbenv` command to do it for them.
 Note to reader- if you know better than I do here, please let me know *how you reached that conclusion* so I can update this document (and so I can learn something as well).

 While I was on the subject, I was also curious what the `/bin/` folder is for.
-[Another StackOverflow answer](https://askubuntu.com/questions/138547/how-to-understand-the-ubuntu-file-system-layout) pointed me (once again) to the Filesystem Hierarchy Standard.
+[Another StackOverflow answer](https://askubuntu.com/questions/138547/how-to-understand-the-ubuntu-file-system-layout){:target="_blank" rel="noopener"} pointed me (once again) to the Filesystem Hierarchy Standard.
 Seems like a standard which affects quite a few topics that I've encountered so far.

 <p style="text-align: center">
   <img src="/assets/images/so-answer-for-system-layout.png" width="70%" alt="StackOverflow answer on what the bin/ folder is for"  style="border: 1px solid black; padding: 0.5em">